UKCloud/documentation/articles/vmware/vmw-how-zerto-migrate-between-regions.md

 A VPG is a collection of VMs that are grouped together for migration.
 As workload migration within the UKCloud platform uses Journaling Protection, VPGs are created from vApps.
 When you create a VPG, you specify the vApp you want to migrate and all the VMs in that vApp are replicated.
 For example, in a standard three-tier application, you'll likely have three VMs: one for your application, one for the database and one for the web server.
 As best practice, you should create these three related VMs in a single vApp, which you can then add to a VPG so that all the VMs are migrated together.

-For more information, see [*How to create a virtual protection group*](vmw-how-zerto-create-vpg.md).
-This guide is the same for both failovers and migrations.
+For more information, see [*How to create a virtual protection group*](vmw-how-zerto-create-vpg.md) (this article is the same for failovers and migrations).

 ## Perform a test migration

 After you create your VPG, we recommend that you perform a test migration to confirm that your VMs will be recovered correctly when you do the real migration.

-For more information, see [*How to perform a failover*](vmw-how-zerto-perform-failover.md).
-This guide is the same for both failovers and migrations.
+For more information, see [*How to perform a failover*](vmw-how-zerto-perform-failover.md) (this article is the same for failovers and migrations).

 ## Migrate your workloads